jonnathas/Laravel-MKit/README.md

 # Laravel-MKit
-A Laravel ACL system dashboard such implement the CreativeTim - Material Kit.
+A Laravel ACL system dashboard that implement the CreativeTim - Material Kit.